fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 Sparse matrix-vector multiplication.

 **Parameters**
-- `x` array containing the vector to be multiplied by the `Transition` matrix
+- `x` array containing the vector to be multiplied by the `Transitions` matrix
 - `y` array containing the product vector
 -
 ```c++